jonathanchiu/nu-laundry-cli/README.md

 * Tabulate

 ### Other
-Still needs a lot of work, and is probably very buggy at the moment.
+* Still needs a lot of work, and is probably very buggy at the moment.
+* Custom timer messages will only be set for that CLI session (if you exit the script, it will reset to the default messages).

 ASCII art intro message for fun